 Learn More: How Project Managers Can Prepare for the Fourth Industrial Revolution

 Preparing for the Future of Project Management

-Individuals who work in a project management capacity, or plan to do so in the future, should prioritize identifying, anticipating, and adapting to the changing needs of the in the industry.
+Individuals who work in a project management capacity, or plan to do so in the future, should prioritize identifying, anticipating, and adapting to the changing needs of the industry.
 Even non-project management professionals can benefit from project management skills, considering project management is an aspect of most modern businesses and industries.

-Northeastern’s Master of Science in Project Management program, for example, offers students the opportunity to study under the guidance of industry professionals with the capacity to interpret trends happening in the field and pass along the corresponding insight to their students in real-time.
+Northeastern’s Master of Science in Project Management program offers students the opportunity to study under the guidance of industry professionals skilled at interpreting trends sharing related insights to their students in real-time.
 Experiential learning opportunities also offer a chance for students to practice addressing these trends hands-on through work in an organization within Northeastern’s expansive network.
 What’s more, students are able to customize their education to best fit their own interests or the needs of their particular industry or organization through one of ten concentrations.
-At Northeastern, these concentrations include:

-- Leading and Managing Technical Projects
+Leading and Managing Technical Projects

-- Agile Project Management
+Agile Project Management

-- Project Business Analysis
+Project Business Analysis

 Obtaining the knowledge and skills necessary to be successful in the face of these changes and challenges is easy with a Master of Science in Project Management from Northeastern.